 Yet, once you start apartment hunting in your dream locations (think Miami, New York City, or Los Angeles), you realize those rent prices look like mortgages for million-dollar dream homes, not tiny apartments.
 Nevertheless, there are still ways to save thousands of dollars on rent without breaking the bank.
 So if you're wondering how to find an affordable apartment, keep reading!

 1. Try out Airbnb

-There are spots on Airbnb as low as $20 a night, which is about $600 every month, much better than sky-high rents in the downtown of any city.
+There are spots on Airbnb as low as $20 a night, which is about $600 every month.
+That's much better than sky-high rents in the downtown of any city.
 On top of that, there is no need to pay for utilities, Wi-Fi, and cable.
 Many Airbnb locations allow you to use the kitchen.